Sahani199890/VisitorCount/Readme.md

 ### Steps to run visitCounter Project
 * Download the source code and import in intellijIDEA.
 * Go to localhost:8080/
-* End point api/v1/visitor-count-app/username/{username}/count
+* End point:api/v1/visitor-count-app/username/{username}/count

 ### In this counter feature there is -
 * count, variable to count url hits
 * User, It defies who has visited the server and how many times they has visited
+* HashMap, it stores the usernames and their counts

 when the user will hit the url he will get the number of counts hit -
 ##### -> EndP